tb0hdan/domains/README.md

 All data in this dataset is gathered using [Scrapy](https://scrapy.org) and [Colly](http://go-colly.org/) frameworks.

-Crawler code for this project is available at: [Domains Crawler](https://github.com/tb0hdan/domains-crawler)

-Starting with version `1.0.7` [Domains Crawler](https://github.com/tb0hdan/domains-crawler) has `robots.txt` support
-and rate limiting.
+Starting with version `1.0.7` crawler has partial `robots.txt` support and rate limiting.
 Please open issue if you experience any problems.
 Don't forget to include your domain.